Keen cyclist and professional golfer Steve Barker was out for a ride on 22nd August 2016 when disaster struck.

 Steve said: “I owe so much to so many incredible people, but without the rapid response of Essex & Herts Air Ambulance my future would certainly be much more uncertain.”

 Steve’s friends and colleagues at the Ash Valley Golf Club in Much Hadham joined together on 8th July, almost a year on from Steve’s incident.
 To raise funds for Essex & Herts Air Ambulance.
-Their charity match raised £2656.80 and they accompanied Steve and his family to present the cheque to members of the Crew at our North Weald Airbase.
+Their charity match raised £2656.80 and they accompanied Steve and his family to present the cheque to members of the Critical Care Team at our North Weald Airbase.